loosewheel/lwcreative_tools/readme.txt

 A is followed by the angle from the reference position in degrees.
 0 degrees is straight North.
 Positive degrees is rotating to the right, negative to the left.
+L is the length of direct line from the reference position.